 While no egg masses were detected in spring surveys, a suspected Red-legged Frog adult was seen briefly before it submerged in the Brandywine "RAAU" pond (Table 6-1).
-This was not a surprising observation since the WBP first discovered these frogs breeding here in 2005 (Brett 2007).
-Breeding in this ponds has been reconfirmed many times since, including at BioBlitz events.
+This was not a surprising observation since the WBP first discovered this species breeding in this pond in 2005 (Brett 2007), and again many times since, especially during BioBlitz events.
 Pacific Treefrog tadpoles were also detected during egg mass surveys in the Cheakamus Crossing Keyhole Pond (Photo 6-2).